-The new national Youth Work Strategy and Adult Learning Strategies will provide a significant steer for CLD in autumn 2021.
-In 2022 a Lifelong learning Strategy will also be published.
+The new Youth Work Strategy and Adult Learning Strategies will provide a significant steer for CLD in the autumn 2021.

-Appendix 4 - Moray Council Equality Impact Assessment
+Moray Council Equality Impact Assessment

 Important

 Under the Equality Act 2010 we must assure that all decisions are taken only after an active assessment of the impact of the decision on people affected by the decision.
 Where necessary, those who may be affected should be consulted beforehand.